Alice-Rez/Front-end-registration-form-with-modal-and-validation/README.md

 Event for validation is input, so the user immediately see, if the e-mail/password are correct or not.

+According to responsiveness, emphasis was placed at correct positioning of the background image, so the eyes are still approximately at the same place

 ## Gallery

 **Fig.1** : Validation of the e-mail and password - display of error messages